-The Fund assesses on a forward-looking basis the expected credit losses ("ECL") associated with its financial assets carried at amortized cost.
-The Fund recognises a loss allowance for such losses at each reporting date.
+The Fund assesses on a forward-looking basis the expected credit loss ("ECL") associated with its financial assets carried at amortized cost.
+The Fund recognizes a loss allowance for such losses at each reporting date.
 The measurement of ECL reflects: